quang-do-se/aws-certs/devops/tmp/study.md

   - Notifications should be used for literal notification and not for taking action based on them.
     - Can send to SNS topic or AWS Chatbot (Slack)

-  - Triggers are supposed to initiate action.
-So, if I need to invoke some service based on this event on which trigger is based, I would do that and hence the option to integrate Lambda service.
-In a way to add automation after codecommit events.
   - Triggers are more limited in scope: Push to existing branch, create branch or tag, delete branch or tag.
     - Can send to SNS or Lambda

-- `Code Commit` can trigger Lambda directly.

 - `Code Commit` supports IAM policies only.